Skip to content

 Early Access Endpoint

 This config points at Fluent's managed MCP endpoint and relies on the client's authorization flow rather than a bearer token.
-Use it when you have managed early access or a provisioned setup:
+Use the copyable URL from Connect Fluent:

 json